-The parties agree that overtime work must be performed to the required extent and that overtime must be limited as far as possible.
+The parties to the collective agreement agree that overtime work must be performed to the required extent and that overtime must be limited as far as possible.

 The individual employees are entitled to take the number of hours off corresponding to the number of overtime hours worked.